MicrosoftDocs/fabric-docs/docs/data-warehouse/transactions-insert-modify-sql-server-management-studio.md

 Syanpse Data Warehouse implements ACID transactions.
 The only isolation level supported by Synapse Data Warehouse is SNAPSHOT ISOLATION.

 > [!NOTE]
-> If you use T-SQL to change your isolation level, it the change is ignored are Query Execution time and SNAPSHOT ISOLATION is applied.
+> If you use T-SQL to change your isolation level, it the change is ignored at Query Execution time and SNAPSHOT ISOLATION is applied.

 ## Cross Database Query Transaction Support